Nebraska State Laws, Policies and Funding

 Recovery and Supportive Housing Grantee Example: CenterPointe in Lincoln, Nebraska is a grantee of the Omaha Community Foundation.
-CenterPointe focuses on substance abuse among the homeless population and offers different housing models to provide a supportive environment for recovering addicts.
+CenterPointe focuses on substance use disorders among the homeless population and offers different housing models to provide a supportive environment for recovering addicts.

 Nebraska Opioid Settlement Funds

 - $100 million

 - 15% to local governments

 - Funds from three distributors will be paid over 18 years

 - Funds from Johnson & Johnson will be paid over 9 years